microservices-security-in-action/samples/README.md

 * Securing service-to-service communication with JWT
 * Exchanging a JWT for a new one with a new audience
 * Summary

-**Chapter 8: Securing Event-driven microservices**
+**Chapter 8: Securing service-to-service communication happens over gRPC**
-* Setting up Kafka
-* Building a publisher microservice with Kafka
-* Building a consumer microservice with Kafka
-* Securing access to Kafka
+* Understanding gRPC
-* Setting OPA over Kafka
+* Service-to-service communications over gRPC
+* Securing gRPC service-to-service communications with mTLS
+* Securing gRPC service-to-service communications with JWT
 * Summary

+**Chapter 9: Securing Event-driven microservices**
+* Why event-driven microservices?
+* Setting up Kafka as a message broker in a microservices deployment
+* Developing a microservice to push events to a topic in Kafka
+* Developing a microservice to read events from a Kafka topic
+* Using Transport Layer Security (TLS) to protect data in transit
+* Using mutual Transport Layer Security (mTLS) for authentication
+* Controlling access to Kafka topics with ACLs
+* Controlling access to Kafka topics with OPA
+* Summary

 ## Part 4 Secure Deployment
-**Chapter 9: Conquering container security with Docker**
+**Chapter 10: Conquering container security with Docker**
 * Docker security principles
 * Deploying a microservice on Docker
 * Securing the host